A Clearinghouse of City Data

 How to explore City data

-DataRoc features different ways to engage with and access City data for users.
+DataRoc features different ways to engage with City data.
 The primary options include:

-- Applications – which may house one or many data sets and which allow users to easily manipulate and explore that data;
+- Applications – which allow users to easily manipulate and explore that data;

-- Web Maps – pre-made spatial visualizations of relevant community features that allow users to either explore or enter specific addresses to understand information about a specific site;
+- Web Maps – spatial visualizations of community features that allow users to either explore specific addresses or sites;

-- Story Maps – collections of maps, data, and other information presented visually with guiding text that aid in helping users understand the data, and;
+- Story Maps – collections of maps, data, and other information presented with guiding text to help users understand the data, and;

-- Data Sets – easy to search and download raw data sets for users to create their own analyses.
+- Data Sets – easy to search and download raw data sets.

 Bloomberg What Works Cities